jorgecarleitao/arrow2/guide/src/high_level.md

 that they can be zero-copied to any other Arrow implementation via foreign interfaces (FFI).

 Probably the simplest `Array` in this crate is the `PrimitiveArray<T>`.
-It can be constructed as from a slice of option values,
+It can be constructed from a slice of option values,

 ```rust
 # use arrow2::array::{Array, PrimitiveArray};